 Chapter 10.
-Ending your membership in the plan
+Ending your membership in the plan SECTION 1 Introduction 168 Section 1.1 This chapter focuses on ending your membership in our plan 168 SECTION 2 When can you end your membership in our plan?
+168 Section 2.1 You can end your membership during the Annual Enrollment Period Section 2.2 , , , , , , , , , , , , , , , , , , , , Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period.
+169 Section 2.4 Where can you get more information about when you can end your membership SECTION 3 How do you end your membership in our plan?
+170 Section 3.1 Usually, you end your membership by enrolling in another plan SECTION 4 Until your membership ends, you must keep getting your medical s Section 4.1 Until your membership ends, you are still a member of our plan Section 4.1 Onth your membership ends, you are sun a member of our plan 1 / 1 SECTION 5 HealthSun HealthAdvantage Plan (HMO) must end your membership in certain situations • Section 5.1 When must we end your membership in the plan?
+Section 5.2 We cannot ask you to leave our plan for any reason related to your health

-SECTION 1 Introduction 152 Section 1.1 This chapter focuses on ending your membership in our plan SECTION 2 When can you end your membership in our plan?
-152 Section 2.1 You can end your membership during the Annual Enrollment Period Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period 153 Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period 153 Section 2.4 Where can you get more information about when you can end your membership?
-154 SECTION 3 How do you end your membership in our plan?
-154 Section 3.1 Usually, you end your membership by enrolling in another plan SECTION 4 Until your membership ends, you must keep getting your medical services ar Section 4.1 Until your membership ends, you are still a member of our plan SECTION 5 HealthSun HealthAdvantage Plan must end your membership in the plan in co situations Section 5.1 When must we end your membership in the plan?
-Section 5.2 We cannot ask you to leave our plan for any reason related to your health Section 5.3 You have the right to make a complaint if we end your membership in our plan 156
+You have the right to make a complaint if we end your membership in our plan......172